mikeyhogarth/duckpond/README.md

       has_method :length, responds_with: 5
     end

+Finally, if you really want to get down and dirty with interrogating method results, you can use a block thusly (the result of calling the method will be yielded to the block):

+    class MyBlockContract < DuckPond::Contract
+      has_method :length do |method_result|
+        method_result == 5
+      end
+    end

+    class MyOtherBlockContract < DuckPond::Contract
+      has_method :include?, given_args: "Hell" do |method_result|
+        method_result == true
+      end
+    end

 Note: The method will only be *called* if you use the :reponds_with option.
 Otherwise, it just tests for the method's existence.

 In the real world, a contract might look like this: